 The benefits of a natural cleanse

-Typically, the best times of year to undergo a natural cleanse are at the change of the seasons as the natural increase of heat in spring melts the build-up of congestion from the winter months.
-Undertaking a cleanse after the festive season also makes sense because (most of us) will have had a week or two of indulgence, eating and drinking things we might not usually have.
+The best time of year to undergo a natural cleanse is at the change of the seasons as the natural increase of heat in Spring breaks down built up congestion from the Winter months.
+Undertaking a cleanse after the festive season also makes sense because many of us have had a week or two of indulgence, eating and drinking things we might not usually have.

-We will all have put our digestion, liver (and nerves) probably under a lot more stress than usual.
-It’s a good opportunity to wipe the slate clean.
+We will probably have put our digestion, liver (and nerves) under a lot more stress than usual.
+So it’s a good opportunity to wipe the slate clean.

 But what are the benefits of cleansing and how will it make us feel?

-We can recognise when our body is in need of a good cleanse as we will start to feel tired and run-down.
+We can recognise when our body is in need of a cleanse as we usually start to feel tired and run-down.
 We might also notice our digestion is a bit sluggish and our skin congested.

 Feeling ‘clogged up’ can also affect our emotional state – we might hold onto negative issues, instead of letting them go.
 Cleansing on all levels is central to being healthy.

 How do you get ready for a cleanse?